killera/killera.github.com/_posts/2013-07-29-Comparison_between_JMeter_and_Locust.md

 ### License:

-JMeter is an open source performance test tool developed by Apache.
+JMeter is an open source performance testing tool developed by Apache.
-Locust is an open source loading test.
+Locust is an open source load testing tool.
 It is created by several devs who are fed up with some performance tools (including JMeter).

 Both JMeter and Locust are open source tools.
 Their licenses both guarantee end users extreme freedom.